 - The required service has been provided, completely or partially, in Saudi Arabia, even if it has been executed remotely, as physical presence is not a requirement for the service provider

 - If the service has been carried out on board on an aircraft or ship that works for a person carrying an activity inside Saudi Arabia.

-Further, the income of Qatari and GCC national resident investors in Qatar is exempted from taxation.
+Further, the income of Qatari and GCC national resident investors in Qatar is exempted from CIT.

-A resident is any natural person who owns permanent accommodation in the country or has stayed in Qatar for more than 183 days continuously or in intermittently during a 12-months period.
+A resident is any natural person who owns permanent accommodation in the country or has stayed in Qatar for more than 183 days continuously or intermittently during a 12-months period.